jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

 ### Arango Graph traversals and shortest path queries
 General Arango AQL query syntax information [HERE](https://www.arangodb.com/docs/stable/aql/graphs.html)

-#### Shortest Path
+#### Shortest Path Query
-This type of query will find the shortest path between two given vertex (startVertex and targetVertex) in your graph.
+One of the great things about a GraphDB is it gives us a "shortest path" algorithm out of the box.
+This type of query will find the shortest path between two given vertex (startVertex and targetVertex) elements in your graph.
 In our case the shortest path between two different nodes in the graph's representation of our network.
 Reference this document on the shortest path algorithim in AQL [HERE](https://www.arangodb.com/docs/stable/aql/graphs-shortest-path.html) (2 minute read).

    1. Return to the ArangoDB browser UI and run a shortest path query from **xrd01** to **xrd07**, and have it return SRv6 SID data: